Autostronomy/AutoProf/README.md

 - ap_forcing_profile: (required for forced photometry) file path to .prof file providing forced photometry PA and ellip values to apply to *ap_image_file* (string)

 #### High Level Parameters
-- ap_saveto: path to directory where final profile should be saved (string)
+- ap_saveto: path to directory where final profile should be saved.
+Default is the current directory. (string)
-- ap_name: name to use for the galaxy, this will be the name used in output files and in the log file (string)
+- ap_name: name to use for the galaxy, this will be the name used in output files and in the log file.
+Default is taken from the filename of the fits image. (string)
-- ap_n_procs: number of processes to create when running in batch mode (int)
+- ap_n_procs: number of processes to create when running in batch mode.
+Default is 1. (int)
-- ap_doplot: Generate diagnostic plots during processing (bool).
+- ap_doplot: Generate diagnostic plots during processing.
+Default is False. (bool).
-- ap_plotpath: Path to file where diagnostic plots should be written, see also *ap_doplot* (string)
+- ap_plotpath: Path to file where diagnostic plots should be written, see also *ap_doplot*.
+Default is current directory. (string)
 - ap_plotdpi: sets dpi for plots (default 300).
 Can be used to reduce file size, or to increase detail in images (int)
-- ap_hdulelement: index for hdul of fits file where image exists (int)
+- ap_hdulelement: index for hdul of fits file where image exists.
+Default is 0. (int)
 - ap_delimiter: Delimiter character used to separate values in output profile.
 Will default to a comma (",") if not given (string)
 - ap_new_pipeline_methods: Allows user to set methods for the AutoProf pipeline analysis.
 See *Modifying Pipeline Methods* for more information (dict)
 - ap_new_pipeline_steps: Allows user to change the AutoProf analysis pipeline by adding, removing, or re-ordering steps.
 See *Modifying Pipeline Steps* for more information (list)
-- ap_zeropoint: Photometric zero point, AB magnitude is assumed if none given, corresponding to a zero point of 22.5 (float)
+- ap_zeropoint: Photometric zero point, default is 22.5 (float)
 - ap_nologo: tells AutoProf not to put it's logo on plots.
 Please only use this for figures that will be used in publications that don't allow logos (bool)

 #### Background